lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 no extra messages to be sent (i.e., the proof can be demonstrated using the {request, response, confirmation} triple of messages).

+Certification request for KEM certificates SHALL use POPOPrivKey by using the keyAgreement choice of ProofOfPossession in the popo field of CertReqMsg as long as no KEM-specific choice is available.

 ## Root CA Key Update
 {: id="sect-4.4"}